artfulrobot/civicrm-standalone/README.md

 # Clone this fork/branch:
 git clone git@github.com:artfulrobot/civicrm-buildkit.git -b artfulrobot-standalone

-# Swap out the cv for artfulrobot fork:
+# Swap out the cv for the latest version (once cv v0.3.33 is released, can skip this)
 cd civicrm-buildkit
-./use-artfulrobot-cv
+./use-updated-cv

 # If everything else is in place you can now use civibuild:
 civibuild create mytest1 --type standalone-clean